Sarasota Opera season tickets available online

 Guest Writer

 Discounted four and five-opera subscriptions are still available for purchase.
-For more information on the upcoming 2019-2020 season, contact the Sarasota Opera Box Office at 941-328-1300, visit in person at 61 N. Pineapple Ave., Sarasota, FL 34236, or visit SarasotaOpera.org.
+For more information on the upcoming 2019-20 season, contact the Sarasota Opera Box Office at 941-328-1300, visit in person at 61 N. Pineapple Ave., in Sarasota, or visit SarasotaOpera.org.

 About Sarasota Opera

-Since 1983, the company has been under the artistic leadership of Victor DeRenzi and administrative leadership of Executive Director Richard Russell since 2012.
+Since 1983, the company has been under the artistic leadership of Victor DeRenzi and administrative leadership of Richard Russell, executive director, since 2012.
 Sarasota Opera has garnered international attention with its Masterwork Revivals Series, which presents neglected works of artistic merit, as well as the Verdi Cycle, completed in 2016, that made Sarasota Opera the only opera company in the world to present all of Verdi’s works.

 Recognizing the importance of training, Maestro DeRenzi founded the Apprentice and Studio Artists programs.
 Sarasota Opera also maintains a commitment to education through its Explorations in Opera performances for local schools and the industry-leading Sarasota Youth Opera program.

-Sarasota Opera is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs, the Florida Arts Council, and the National Endowment for the Arts.
+Sarasota Opera is sponsored in part by the state of Florida, Department of State, Division of Cultural Affairs, the Florida Arts Council, and the National Endowment for the Arts.
 Programs are supported in part by an award from the Tourist Development Tax through the Board of County Commissioners, the Tourist Development Council and the Sarasota County Arts Council.
-Additional funding is provided by the City of Sarasota and the County of Sarasota.
+Additional funding is provided by the city of Sarasota and the Sarasota County Government.

 Post a comment as